Awards & Nominations

 The creation of ceramic objects is something I find therapeutic and satisfying.
 Mostly using liquid clay known as slip, to craft very thin objects that would otherwise be difficult to achieve.

-Over the past few years I have worked with and receive critical feedback from head designers of companies such as Samuel Chan, 1882ltd., Camira and John Lewis.
+Over past years I have worked with companies such as Joined + Jointed, 1882ltd., Camira and John Lewis.
 The opportunities have proven extremely useful in the way I think about my work, how I receive feedback and most importantly how I progress from that feedback.

 I discovered my interest in design and crafts while completing my diploma in site carpentry.
 I was never pressured to make my work look tidy or aesthetically pleasing, if the work was structurally sound then no more time would be spent on it.
-It was around this time that I became interested in finer woodwork and decided that I should set myself on the path to gain more skills in the areas of craft and design that interest me most.
+It was around this time that I became interested in finer woodwork and set myself on the path to develop my skills in the areas of craft and design that interest me most.